Porting Codevis to KDE

 How easy is to bring a 50 - 100K lines of code to KDE?

-• We adopted KConfig
+- We adopted

 With The build part fixed, it was time to adopt some libraries to remove some handwritten logic we had.
-I wrote a configuration to c++ parser to easily access configuration keys from .ini format, but this was the only project using it, so why not change to KConfig, that uses a XML based description for settings, and it's used by almost all programs within the KDE Infrastructure (and it certainly has way more unittests preventing breackages than what I have on my try)
+I wrote a configuration to c++ parser to easily access configuration keys from .ini format, but this was the only project using it, so why not change to KConfig, that uses a XML

-• We adopted KXmlGUI
+- We adopted

-KXMLGui is one of the killer features of the KDE Frameworks.
-It allow you to split the logic of your interface with a description of Menus and Toolbars in XML, and in runtime it provides some nice features like allowing the user to change the toolbars with any action registered within the system, and a searchable command pallete, that's something I use in all KDE applications on my machine, and I sure was missing this on Codevis.
+, and in runtime it provides some nice features like allowing the user to change the toolbars with any action registered within the system, and a searchable command pallete

-• We adopted KDocTools
+- We adopted

 Documentation is complex, but having an integrated documentation viewer and semantics ready, that could compile into hmtl with integrated search is impressive.
 Now we just need the time to actually write that documentation...

-• We adopted KNewStuff
+- We adopted

-KNewStuff is a technology that integrates with pling.com and allows to distribute certain types of downloadable goodies, like wallpapers - or in our case, plugins to improve the system with things that the main developers didn't had the time to do yet.
+and allows to distribute certain types of downloadable goodies, like wallpapers - or in our case, plugins

-• We adopted KNotification
+- We adopted

-Since the application takes a while to parse C++ code, or to run some plugins, KNotification is used to send a desktop notification to the user when an action ends.
+is used to send a desktop notification to the user when an action ends.
 A small feature, but good for UX.

-• We adopted KTextEditor
+- We adopted

 We need to have a place for users to develop plugins for Codevis, so KTextEditor was not a hard choice, it's the editor that powers up Kate, one of the flagship applications from KDE.
-Using it has been extremely easy and fast, supporting syntax-highlihting for multiple formats.
+Using it has been extremely easy and fast, supporting syntax-highlihting

 An Honest, and unbiased, view

-Nothing is perfect, but the outcome was a better, more stable, Codevis and the community was great while helping us understand how to use / handle specifics of a library - like KNotification using raw news without a corresponding call to a deleter.
-This was fixed by a comment on the Documentation stating that it auto-deletes itself.
+Nothing is perfect, but the outcome was a better, more stable, Codevis and the community was great while helping us understand how to use / handle specifics of a library - like KNotification

 Should Corporations Adopt KDE Libraries?

 For sure.
 The libraries are really high quality, and there are more than 90 of them.
-Not using something that's already working and with tests, is a waste of money on the corporation side.
+Not using

 Are the devs Happy?